percula/planter_docs/content/en/docs/garden/customize/index.md

 ---
 title: "How can I customize my garden?"
-description: "Learn how to customize gardens in Planter"
+description: "Learn how to customize your gardens and clear customizations"
 draft: false
 weight: 107
 url: "garden/customize"